 Earache

-Earache occurs commonly in children and is often associated with a high temperature.
-They are usually caused by a viral infection – if this is the case, your child may also have a runny nose, cough or sore throat.
+Lots of children get earache and often this is with a high temperature.
+It is usually due to a viral infection.
+Your child may also have a runny nose, cough, and sore throat.

-• Viral infections tend to get better on their own and do not need treatment with antibiotics.
-Antibiotics may actually cause side effects such as rash and diarrhoea and can increase the risk of them developing antibiotic resistance
+• Viruses get better on their own and do not need treatment with antibiotics.

 When should you worry?